 In this section key definitions are given.
-They are identical to the definitions given in /CMUG-RBD, 2015/ to ensure consistency with the other CCI projects.
-However, for the sake of clarity within and outside CCI, we avoid the use of the word "accuracy" in the following (except in verbatim quotations) because /CMUG-RBD, 2015/ (after /GCOS-107/, but contradicted later by /GCOS-154/ that acknowledges the international norm) defines it inconsistently with the international standard for metrology (i.e. ISO 5725).
-We replace CMUG's "accuracy" with the expression "Systematic error", following the international norm.
+They are identical to the definitions given in /CMUG, 2022/ or earlier versions to ensure consistency with the other CCI projects.
+However, for the sake of clarity within and outside CCI, we avoid the use of the word "accuracy" in the following, except in verbatim quotations, because /CMUG, 2022/ (after /GCOS-107/, but contradicted later by /GCOS-154/ and /GCOS-245/ that acknowledge the international norm) defines it inconsistently with the international standard for metrology, i.e. ISO 5725 /JCGM, 2012/. /CMUG, 2022/ not only breaches the official definition of "accuracy", but also misuses two words ("bias" and "measured") in it.
+We therefore replace CMUG's "Accuracy" with the expression "Systematic error", following the international norm.

-Systematic error: the component of measurement error that in replicate measurements remains constant or varies in a predictable manner
+Systematic error: the component of retrieval error that in replicate measurements remains constant or varies in a predictable manner